leah-jala/PP5-PaperDreams7Apr/README.md

 - The site should build customer confidence:
 	- The customer should get confirmation that all is well by receiving a confirmation page and email.
 	- Customers who log in should be able to see their order history
 	- Customers should not be obliged to create a profile.
-Many customers don't want to save their details.
+Many customers don't want to save their details, and get annoyed when they need to do this as a requirement.
 	- The customer should easily be able to find shipping and returns information.
 	- The customer should easily be able to find a privacy policy.
-	- The customer should easily be able to find contact information.
+	- The customer should easily be able to find contact information, adding to the credibility and legitimacy of the website as a genuine business.
-- Photos should be attractive, but they should also make clear these are handmade items by an individual.
+- Photos should be attractive - in practice I don't have access to my old professional photos and I've had to make do with what I could find.
+If I turn this into a genuine site post assessment, I will have professional photographs taken.
-- While the artist won't initially have much to display, the site should allow for product filtering by category.
+- While the artist won't initially have much to display, the site should allow for product filtering by category for the future.
 - The site should have a search field so returning customers can find something they've seen before.
 - The site should have a wishlist so customers can save items they are interested in and return to review them at a later time.
 - The site owner wants the customer feel like they can get involved by trying a tutorial, or showing how they are displaying their artwork in their home.